ez-leka/gocli/README.md

 In addition, custom validators can be specifies if an additional logic to validate flags and arguments is required.
 Custom Validator functions are called after command line flags and arguments have been parsed, required type validation passed for all but before required flags and arguments are validated.
 This function can reset required value and any other public property of this flag according to all other parsed flags and arguments as needed

-After custom validators, the required flags abd arguments validated, so you can feelfree to change whether the flag or argument is required in castom validators.
+After custom validators, the required flags and arguments validated, so you can feel free to change whether the flag or argument is required in castom validators.

 ## Actions